-The Fund's Pension Administration Strategy Statement effectively consolidates all roles, responsibilities, and expected performance targets for the team and scheme employers in one document.
-The statement can be accessed at: www.fifedirect.org/lgps.
+The Fund's Pension Administration Strategy Statement effectively consolidates all roles, responsibilities and expected performance targets for the team and scheme employers in one document.
+The primary objective of the strategy is to ensure that team continues to provide a high quality and cost effective pension service.
+The statement can be accessed at: www.fifepensionfund.org